[Photos courtesy of UNICEF Schools Project]

 Do you want to spread awareness about the world’s most pressing issues?
 Do you want to help shape the minds of the future?
 And most importantly, do you want to have fun and make friends while doing all this?
 Then the UNICEF Schools Project is exactly the right thing for you!

 In term one, students are required to attend weekly meetings where they work in small groups to prepare the presentations.
-The meetings will start in week 3 and take place every Monday, 3pm – 4pm, in SO.18, the social science building.
+The meetings will start in week 3 (location and time TBC).

 At the end of term one, the presentations should be completed and include a range of fun activities for the pupils.